 Even with the most detailed plan, unexpected issues can arise during a major home project.
 You might discover a small leak that needs attention or find that an old fixture is more complicated to replace than anticipated.
 That’s why it’s a great idea to set aside a contingency fund.
 A good rule of thumb is to budget an extra 10% to 15% of the total project cost.
 This buffer isn't for things you forgot; it's for true surprises.
 Having it ready means you can handle any curveballs without stress.
 When you contact us for a quote, we can help you plan a comprehensive budget.

-PEX vs. Other Pipes: A Cost Comparison
+PEX vs. Other Pipes: A Price Comparison

 When you’re planning a repiping project, the materials you choose make a huge difference in both performance and price.
 Cost is often the biggest factor on everyone's mind, so let's break down how PEX stacks up against some of the other common players in the plumbing world.
 Understanding these differences will help you see why PEX has become such a popular choice for modern homes in Corpus Christi and beyond.
 It’s not just about the upfront price; it’s about finding the best value for your home, your family, and your budget for years to come.